-- Do images and text align on pages for all device types? (see “responsive design” in the previous section)
+- Do images and text-align on pages for all device types? (see “responsive design” in the previous section)

-- Are there any grammatical errors that may have been missed?
+- Are there any grammatical errors?

 Once the website is live, what problems could arise?

 3. Website is slow.
-Having a site that loads quickly (within roughly two seconds) is vital.
-Slow load times can cause visitors to give up on your site.
+Having a site that loads quickly (within three seconds) is vital.
+Slow load times can cause visitors to give up and go to a competitor’s site.

-Google Page Speed Insights is a great way to test your site for speed issues.
-Some of the issues you uncover will be easy to fix, other won’t.
-For the complex technical problems, you may have to hire a developer.
+Google Page Speed Insights is a free tool you can use to test your site’s speed.
+Some issues you uncover will be easy to fix, and others won’t.
+For complex technical problems, you may have to hire a developer.

 4. “Not Secure” Warning.
-Perhaps you’ve seen the letters “http” and “https” that preceded a website’s address in the URL bar, like this:
+Perhaps you’ve seen the letters “HTTP” and “HTTPS” that preceded a website’s address in the URL bar, like this: